The vision

 This includes services like webmail, collaborative document editing, contact management, note taking, agenda/calendar/events, website publishing, tasks/kanban, chat and video calls, maps, search, federated queries and more.

-We have detailed a list of features, and the initial design of NextGraph.
+We have detailed a list of features, and the design of NextGraph.

 We consider that data and software sovereignty is a geopolitical concern, and that the European Union is in great need for a decentralised architecture of softwares and data stores that will be independent from the Silicon Valley and China.
 Respect for privacy, user rights, security, and protection from economic intelligence are important and urgent European needs that we want to address with NextGraph.